• About

 Why choose a vegan wine?

 Many wine lovers believe that vegan wines taste different.
-Of course not!
-This is just like any other wine except it does not contain any animal derived substances.
+This Vegan wine is just like any other wine except it does not contain any animal derived substances.

 So here are some good reasons to choose vegan wines:

-• Prices are very often the same and so the winemaking process.
-The difference is in the passion that leads producers to create an authentic wine, without using any components derived from animals.
+4. Prices are very often the same too.
+The difference is in the passion that leads producers to create a wine, without using any components derived from animals.

 Good news for vegans